CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/VMware-Setup-sngl-op.md

     {{<netq-install/vm-reqs deployment="onprem" hypervisor="vmware" version="4.2.0">}}

-2. Confirm that the needed ports are open for communications.
+2. Confirm that the required ports are open for communications.

     {{<netq-install/port-reqs server="single">}}